 If the balloon type is used, it will also be inserted using a scope.
 The dilator is placed in the correct position.
 The balloon is inflated to the size needed to widen the stricture.

 About 15 minutes, but timing will depend on the size of the stricture

-How Much Will It Hurt?
+Will It Hurt?

 At the Care Center

 Call Your Doctor

-Call your doctor if any of these occur:
+Call your doctor if you have:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.